aurbac/workshop-containers-cdk-react-amplify/content/frontend-react-with-aws-amplify/update-app.md

 ![Cloud9 Env Prod](../images/cloudfront-cloud9-new.png)

 5.2\.
-Publish your React application changes with invalidation request to the Amazon CloudFront service to invalidate its cache..
+Publish your React application changes with invalidation request to the Amazon CloudFront to invalidate its cache..

 ``` bash
 amplify publish --invalidateCloudFront